and what you can do to avoid paying it!

 You’re a member of the 10% group.
 Think about it.
 If 90% – that’s roughly 75 million Americans – don’t even know they have prediabetes.
 That only leaves 10% who do.
 Welcome to the club.
 Unfortunately we’re a pretty exclusive bunch.

 Oh!
 And did you know that I am a member of the club too?
 And I always will be because I am doing everything I can not to get type 2 diabetes.
+I know from professional experience, type 2 can be managed – it just takes way more effort.
 But I’ll tell you my story another time…

 Just like you may have heard before, being a member of this club has its privileges.
 As a “card-carrying” member of The Lucky 10%, you have an opportunity that millions of Americans don’t.